 - Preheat the oven to 425°.

 - Add butter and onions to a large skillet and cook over low heat until onions are caramelized, approximately 10-15 minutes.
-If onions start to burn, add 1-2 tbsp additional butter or olive oil to skillet.
+If onions start to burn, add 1-2 tablespoon additional butter or olive oil to skillet.

 - Roll out the pizza dough and transfer it to a large baking sheet or pizza stone.
 Add the caramelized onions on top, then the parmesan cheese, diced sweet potatoes, and prosciutto, then drizzle everything with a little olive oil.